 2. Use a DAO Enzyme Supplement

 There are a number of DAO supplements available over the counter, but be careful – ordering from Amazon may be convenient, but it’s also where fake and/or poor-quality supplements run galore.
-Whenever you buy supplements, I recommend buying professional-grade products directly from the producer or one of their trusted suppliers.
+The DAO supplement I approve of and recommend is Histamine Blocker – a unique patented formula with 20,000 Histamine Degrading Units (HDUs) per serving to replenish and restore your DAO levels.

 - Vitamin C